ControlSoup/ContraHopper/README.md

 This repository is not intended for collaborative use at this time.

 ## Folder Structure
 Each folder acts as a container for a part of the project, these will eventually hold all files that I used to design an operate ContraHopper for better or for worse.
-Currently every folder is a work in progress, many contain their own README.md with an overview a list of TO-DOs.
+Currently every folder is a work in progress, many contain their own README.md with an overview and and a list of TO-DOs.